NextronSystems/asgard-manual/usage/commandline.rst

 Requests that exceed the limits will receive an answer from ASGARD to repeat the request after N seconds, where N is calculated based on the current load.

-This factory preset behavior insures your ASGARD stays stable and responsive even if your ASGARD’s system resources are limited.
+This factory preset behavior insures your ASGARD stays stable and responsive even if your ASGARD's system resources are limited.
 Furthermore, you most likely can't overload your network or firewalls with high numbers of requests or downloads.

 In order to modify ASGARDs performance settings edit ``/etc/nextron/asgard2/asgard.conf`` and restart the ASGARD service.